Close view of a man with opened AI chat on laptop

 Introduction

-The arrival of ChatGPT and similar artificial intelligence tools has radically changed the way students learn, write, and access information.
-What once required hours of research or reflection can now be done in seconds with a simple prompt.
+The arrival of ChatGPT and other similar AI tools has radically changed the way students learn, write, and access information.
+Things that required hours of research or reflection can now be done with a simple prompt in seconds.

-While this innovation offers incredible opportunities for education, it also raises fundamental questions: Are students learning more efficiently, or are they becoming overly dependent on technology that thinks for them?
+While this innovation offers incredible opportunities for education, on the other hand, fundamental questions arise, such as whether students learn more efficiently or if they depend too heavily on technology that thinks for them.

-The debate over whether ChatGPT is a revolutionary learning assistant or a potential academic trap has become one of the most significant educational discussions of our time.
+The question of whether ChatGPT represents a revolutionary learning assistant or a possible academic trap has made this one of the most significant educational debates of our time.

 What Is ChatGPT and How Does It Work?

-Developed by OpenAI, ChatGPT is a large language model trained to generate human-like responses to text prompts.
-It can explain complex concepts, summarize articles, compose essays, and even simulate conversations or problem-solving processes.
+ChatGPT is a large language model developed by OpenAI, trained to produce human-like text based on an input prompt.
+It can explain complicated concepts, summarize articles, compose essays, and even simulate conversations or problem-solving procedures.

-This capability has made it a powerful tool in education — teachers use it to create exercises, and students use it for everything from clarifying doubts to generating full assignments.
+This capability has turned it into a powerful tool in education: teachers use it to create exercises, and students use it for everything from clarifying doubts to generating full assignments.

-However, this accessibility has a double edge.
-While it can democratize access to knowledge, it can also encourage academic shortcuts, making students less likely to engage critically with learning material.
+This accessibility, however, is a two-edged sword.
+The same accessibility that can democratize knowledge can also encourage academic shortcuts, whereby students will be less inclined to engage critically with learning material.

 The Benefits of AI in Education

-For instance, a student struggling with math can ask ChatGPT to explain a concept multiple times, in different ways, until they truly understand it.
-Similarly, students with learning difficulties or language barriers can use AI to adapt explanations to their needs and pace.
+For instance, a student who is struggling with math may ask ChatGPT to explain something multiple times, in different ways, until they get it.
+In the same vein, students with learning difficulties or language barriers may resort to using AI in order to tailor explanations according to their needs and pace.

-According to a 2024 report from the OECD, over 60% of educators who integrated AI tools into their classrooms reported higher student engagement and improved understanding of complex subjects.
+According to a 2024 report from the OECD, more than 60% of educators who integrated AI tools into their classrooms reported higher student engagement and improved understanding of complex subjects.

-In this sense, ChatGPT acts as an educational equalizer, making high-quality support accessible to anyone with an internet connection.
+In this sense, ChatGPT acts like an educational equalizer because it brings high-quality support within reach for anyone with access to the internet.

 The Risks: Dependence and Superficial Learning

-Despite its potential, the use of ChatGPT in education also presents real dangers.
+Yet the use of ChatGPT in education also carries with it real dangers.

-One of the main concerns is cognitive dependence — the tendency for students to rely on the model to think, write, and solve problems for them.
-Instead of learning through effort and reflection, many may opt for instant results, skipping the intellectual process that leads to deep understanding.
+Some of the major concerns include cognitive dependence , or the students’ tendency to rely on the model to think for them, write for them, and solve problems instead of their doing it themselves.
+Rather than effort and reflection that lead to learning, many may favor instant results, bypassing intellectual effort that leads to deep understanding.

-A 2023 study by Stanford University found that students who used AI to write essays showed lower levels of information retention and critical thinking in follow-up evaluations compared to those who worked manually.
+A 2023 study by Stanford University discovered that students who used AI to write essays showed lower levels of information retention and critical thinking in follow-up evaluations compared to those who worked manually.

-This doesn’t mean ChatGPT is harmful by nature, but rather that how it’s used determines its educational value.
-Like a calculator, it can be an instrument of empowerment — or of intellectual laziness.
+That doesn’t mean ChatGPT is inherently bad-it just means how it’s used is what determines its educational value.
+Much like a calculator, it can be an instrument of empowerment-or of intellectual laziness.

 Academic Integrity and Plagiarism Concerns

-Another issue closely tied to ChatGPT’s rise is academic integrity.
+Another issue that is very closely linked to the rise of ChatGPT is academic integrity.

 In 2024, Turnitin, one of the leading plagiarism detection platforms, launched an AI detection feature after reports that over 30% of submitted essays contained portions written with ChatGPT or similar tools.